Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We present a hard-constraint-based approach to fair supervised learning that accurately yields prediction models that meet prescribed limits on unfairness.
-Additionally, our method readily allows limits on multiple unfairness measures simultaneously.
-A limitation of our approach is that there are slightly higher computational costs to train a model with hard constraints, although these additional costs are outweighed by the savings that our approach offers in terms of parameter tuning costs.
+Our method readily allows limits on multiple unfairness measures simultaneously, whereas attempting to invoke multiple measures through regularization terms can cause the training process to be extremely time-consuming and computationally expensive.
+A limitation of our approach is that there are slightly higher computational costs to train a model with hard constraints, although these additional costs are outweighed by the savings that our approach offers in terms of tuning costs.

 \FloatBarrier